Learning on-top: regressing the on-top pair density for real-space visualization of electron correlation: Introduction

 \section{Introduction}

-The spinless on-top pair density [OTPD, $\Pi(\vec{r})$, Eq. \ref{eq:pi}] is a local quantum chemical quantity, which represents the probability density for two electrons of any spin to occupy the same position in real-space:\cite{mcweeny1992methods}
+The spinless on-top pair density [OTPD, $\Pi(\vec{r})$, Eq. \ref{eq:pi}] is a local quantum-chemical quantity, which represents the probability density for two electrons of any spin to occupy the same position in real-space:\cite{mcweeny1992methods}

 where $\sigma$ is the spin variable, $\vec{r}$ is the space variable and $\vec{x}=(\vec{r},\sigma)$.